St. Anthony's College, Kandy: The third fifty years

 The "Sesquicentennial Block" of classrooms in the quadrangular was completed with the assistance of parents of the upper school, in 2003.
 The Primary section too received a new block of four classrooms and a computer laboratory in 2002 with financial assistance from the Central Provincial Ministry.
 Computers and related equipment for the laboratory were obtained through funds collected by parents of the Primary section.
 A new 'Jubilee Building' was constructed for the Primary in 2003, through the collective efforts of the parents.

-The student population in the last ten years has averaged 2,700, with 2100 in the Sinhala Medium and 600 in the Tamil Medium.
-The Academic Staff has progressively increased with development of curriculum, to number 126 as at 2003.
-The Non-academic Staff counts 36 employees.
-National Examinations sow an increase in passes at the G.C.E.
-(O/L), from 66% in 1990 to 90% in 2002, in the Sinhala medium, and from 33% to 95% in the Tamil medium.
-Both mediums have also recorded rapid increases at the G.C.E.
-(A/L) examinations.
-Antonian Undergraduates at the Peradeniya Campus alone, counted over 150 in all Faculties, in 2003.

-There is a variety of co-curricular activities, especially in sports.
-All denominations are given equal right to practice their faith without discrimination.
-The Catholic Students Federation, Buddhist Students Union, Hindu Society and Islamic Majilis play a role, inculcating spiritual values through the conduct of religious programmes.

 The Old Boys Association (SACKOBA), with Branches in Colombo, Nuwara Eliya, Australia, Canada and England, have provided financial support to the college.
 There is a "SACKOBA BALL", a dinner-dance organized by the Colombo Branch, to raise funds for its supportive activities each year.

 Past principals

 Sports

 Cricket was introduced in 1903, and a team known as 'St. Anthony's College Cricket Club' consisting of staff and school boys was formed under the Captaincy of Fr.
 Andrew.
 The inaugural match was played in Colombo versus Colombo Carlton Cricket Club.
 One of St. Anthony's notable rivals is another prestigious Catholic boys' school St. Joseph's College, Colombo and they compete for the "Murali-Vaas Trophy", which was inaugurated in 2007 and named after St. Anthony's alumnus Muttiah Muralitharan and St. Joseph's alumnus Chaminda Vaas.
 In 2012 the two schools celebrated their historic 100th encounter.